 Concentration Levels: Tests for the NFL Drug Panel will be deemed positive if they are confirmed by laboratory analysis at the identified urine concentration levels.
 Passive inhalation shall be precluded as a defense in any appeal hearing for discipline based on a Positive Test Result for marijuana and synthetic cannabinoids.
 Alcohol testing will be conducted only in the context of clinical monitoring or as otherwise provided herein.
 If a Player does not have a Treatment Plan that prohibits alcohol consumption, the Player may elect to complete a form satisfactory to the Parties that prohibits transmission of clinical advisory notices for alcohol to the Team Substance Abuse Physician.
-In addition, a "dilute specimen" - a urine specimen that has a specific gravity value less than 1.003 and a creatinine concentration of less than 20 mg/dL - shall be deemed positive.
+In addition, a "dilute specimen" - a urine specimen that has a specific gravity value less than 1.003 and a creatinine concentration of less than 20 mg/dL - shall be deemed a positive test result and will be subject to discipline as set forth in Sections 1.5.1(c) or 1.5.2(c) as appropriate.